Close Menu

 Pricing reflects Disney restaurant standards but offers better value than many park dining options.

-Pricing is described as quite reasonable compared to other Walt Disney World restaurants.
-Portions are large enough to potentially share between guests without anyone leaving hungry.
+Pricing is quite reasonable compared to other Walt Disney World restaurants.
+Portions are large enough to share between guests without anyone leaving hungry.

-Most guests feel satisfied with the value received compared to other Disney dining experiences.
+Most guests feel satisfied with the value received.
 The portion sizes alone justify much of the cost since many dishes can easily serve two people.

 The restaurant participates fully in the Disney Dining Plan without restrictions on menu items.
 Dining plan guests receive the same generous portions and high-quality service as cash-paying customers.

 This represents one of the better uses of table service credits in Animal Kingdom.
-The value becomes even better when sharing dishes since dining plan portions often exceed what one person can comfortably eat.
+The value becomes even better when sharing dishes.

 Common Criticisms and Potential Drawbacks